Yang-Raymond/1800_202430_21/README.md

     /stationInfo.html        # Displays basic information for that particular station such as restrictions or documentation.
     /welcome.html            # Welcome page for dealers - they can navigate the navbar or select the "Create Load Here" button.
 ├── scripts                  # Folder for scripts.
-    /account.js              # Script for the "account.html" page.
-    /accountButtons.js       # Script for the "account.html" page, particularly for the buttons.
     /adminOrder.js           # Script for the "adminOrder.html" page.
     /adminStation.js         # Script for the "adminStation.html" page.
     /adminWelcome.js         # Script for the "adminWelcome.html" page.